Ramnik2003/StudentExpenseTracker/README.md

 - As a user, I want to be able to save my expenses to file (if I so choose).
 - As a user, I want to be able to be able to load my expenses from file (if I so choose).

+# Instructions for End User

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by inputting data in the text fields and then clicking **Add Expense**.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking **Daily Expense** button.
+It shows the output in the output text area.
+- You can save the state of my application by clicking **Save Expense Button**.
+- You can reload the state of my application by clicking **Load Expense** button.
+- You can locate my visual compoenent at the left corner of the frame.

 # References:
 - JsonSerialization Demo
   https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo